 - Human beings are hardwired to be selfish, survive, and get their needs met.
 But these strategies don’t work so well in marriage.

 - This is why we need to infuse the power of God into our relationship.
 To truly thrive, we need that connection to God.
 We can only get so far by white-knuckling it on our own.

 - To have a thriving marriage, feed love.
 The best way to do this is to begin each day by choosing love and asking God to fill you with love.
 This is the first and most important thing to do.

-- Then, find ways to infuse love in your bond.
-Even small love habits, like not taking the biggest piece of pie, can make a big difference.
+- Then, find ways to infuse love into your bond.
+Even small love habits, like not taking the biggest piece of the pie, can make a big difference.

-- Pushing our agenda aside, being curious, and available to listen is another powerful love habit.
+- Pushing our agenda aside, being curious, and being available to listen is another powerful love habit.

 - In our survival mode, we are looking for survival and connection for ourselves.
-In our loving mode, we are looking for survival and connection for the people around us.
+In our loving mode, we are looking for survival and connection with the people around us.

 Fostering the Love Habit of Curiosity

 - One of the easiest ways to give status to someone else is to let them know we appreciate them.

 - Getting curious involves wanting to see the world from the other person’s perspective.
 We often think everyone sees the world in the same way, which simply isn’t true.
 This is why it’s important to ask good questions.
 Ask,